EDCD/EDDI/SpeechResponder/Variables.md

 The log of missions accepted by the commander is available under the `missions` object.

-	- 'missions' list of missions within the commander's mission log'
+	- `missions` list of missions within the commander's mission log'
-	- 'missionsCount' the number of all accepted missions
+	- `missionsCount` the number of all accepted missions
-	- 'missionWarning' the number of minutes before mission expiry in which a warning notification is generated
+	- `missionWarning` the number of minutes before mission expiry in which a warning notification is generated

 ## Mission

 Details of an individual mission in the commander's mission log.

-	- 'missionid' unique identifier ID of the mission
+	- `missionid` unique identifier ID of the mission
-	- 'name' name of mission
+	- `name` name of mission
-	- 'localisedname' localised name of the mission
+	- `localisedname` localised name of the mission
-	- 'type' localized type (altruism, delivery, massacre, etc) of the mission
+	- `type` localized type (altruism, delivery, massacre, etc) of the mission
-	- 'status' localized status (active, complete, failed) of the mission
+	- `status` localized status (active, complete, failed) of the mission
-	- 'faction' faction issuing the mission
+	- `faction` faction issuing the mission
-	- 'originsystem' origin system of the mission
+	- `originsystem` origin system of the mission
-	- 'originstation' origin station of the mission
+	- `originstation` origin station of the mission
-	- 'originreturn' true if the commander must return to origin to complete the mission
+	- `originreturn` true if the commander must return to origin to complete the mission
-	- 'destinationsystem' destination system of the mission (if applicable)
+	- `destinationsystem` destination system of the mission (if applicable)
-	- 'destinationstation' destination station of the mission (if applicable)
+	- `destinationstation` destination station of the mission (if applicable)
-	- 'destinationsystems' list of destination systems for chained missions (if applicable)
+	- `destinationsystems` list of destination systems for chained missions (if applicable)
-	- 'influence' increase in the faction's influence in the system gained when completing the mission (None/Low/Med/High)
+	- `influence` increase in the faction's influence in the system gained when completing the mission (None/Low/Med/High)
-	- 'reputation' increase in the commander's reputation with the faction gained when completing the mission (None/Low/Med/High)
+	- `reputation` increase in the commander's reputation with the faction gained when completing the mission (None/Low/Med/High)
-	- 'reward' expected cash reward from the mission
+	- `reward` expected cash reward from the mission
-	- 'legal' true if the mission is legal
+	- `legal` true if the mission is legal
-	- 'wing' true if the mission allows wing-mates
+	- `wing` true if the mission allows wing-mates
-	- 'shared' true if the mission was shared by a wing-mate
+	- `shared` true if the mission was shared by a wing-mate
-	- 'communal' true if the mission is a community goal
+	- `communal` true if the mission is a community goal
-	- 'commodity' commodity involved in the mission (if applicable)
+	- `commodity` commodity involved in the mission (if applicable)
-	- 'passengertype' localized type of passengers (celebrity, doctor, etc) in the mission (if applicable)
+	- `passengertype` localized type of passengers (celebrity, doctor, etc) in the mission (if applicable)
-	- 'passengervips' true if the passengers are VIPs (if applicable)
+	- `passengervips` true if the passengers are VIPs (if applicable)
-	- 'passengerwanted' true if the passengers are wanted
+	- `passengerwanted` true if the passengers are wanted
-	- 'target' name of the target of the mission (if applicable)
+	- `target` name of the target of the mission (if applicable)
-	- 'targettype' localized type of the target (civilian, pirate, etc) of the mission (if applicable)
+	- `targettype` localized type of the target (civilian, pirate, etc) of the mission (if applicable)
-	- 'targetfaction' faction of the target of the mission (if applicable)
+	- `targetfaction` faction of the target of the mission (if applicable)
-	- 'amount' amount of the commodity,  passengers or targets involved in the mission (if applicable)
+	- `amount` amount of the commodity,  passengers or targets involved in the mission (if applicable)
-	- 'expiry' expiry date and time of the mission
+	- `expiry` expiry date and time of the mission
-	- 'expiryseconds' amount of seconds remaining before mission expiration
+	- `expiryseconds` amount of seconds remaining before mission expiration

 ## Inventory